FelixBer/FindFunc/README.md

     * Analogue: r for any register, r8/r16/r32/r64 for register of a specific width, "imm" for any immediate
 * "mov r64, imm" -> matches any move of a constant to a 64bit register
 * "any r64,r64" -> matches any operation between two 64bit registers
+* mov -> matches any instruction of mov mnemonic

 more examples: